CARA MEMBUAT RUMUS MENGHITUNG DI MICROSOFT EXCEL

 • Function: A function is a pre-built formula in Excel that performs a specific calculation.
 For example, the SUM function adds up a range of cells.

-Baca Juga : CARA MENCARI DATA BEDA DI EXCEL
+Baca Juga : CARA EXPORT DATA EFAKTUR KE EXCEL

 Step 2: Learn some common formulas